tboerger/nixos-config/README.md

 ## Prepare

 Copy `/etc/ssh/ssh_host_ed25519_key.pub` into [secrets](./secrets/secrets.nix)
-and rekey the secrets via [agenix][agenix].
+and rekey the secrets via [agenix][agenix], you could also just execute `ssh-keyscan ip_or_fqdn` to fetch the current public keys.
 After pushing the rekeyed secrets execute the commands below.

 ## Desktops